 Commercial vehicles often have much larger blind spots than drivers of smaller vehicles are used to, which can be the source of accidents on the freeway.
 To reduce accidents caused by blind spots, drivers must be aware of the places they cannot see and turn their head to check these areas before moving into them.

-For truckers, if an incident does happen because a driver was in your blind spot, commercial roadside assistance can help get you back on the road faster.
+For truckers, if an incident does happen because a driver was in your blind spot, semi-truck roadside assistance can help get you back on the road faster.